 Mr. McCaughan responded that it was looked at as the level of improvements.
 There was a three person review committee that reviewed the proposals and MTT stood out among the group.
 In the lease it does specify the box hangars a two story FBO executive building.
 In sum, Mr. McCaughan stated that it was noted.

-A motion was made by Commissioner Hardin, seconded by Vice Ordinance he APPROVED FIRST Mayor Burrie, that the READING.
+by Commissioner Hardin.
+A motion was made seconded Vice by the Ordinance APPROVED FIRST Mayor Burrie. that be READING.
 The motion carried by the following vote: